MrDiamondDog/filatrack/README.md

 Join the [Discord server](https://discord.gg/HUjRATbH2g) for more info and feature requests!

+## Philosophy

+I made Filatrack as a solution to a problem.
+I could never find an elegant solution for tracking Filament that was free, open-source and able to sync easily between computers.
+Spreadsheets just didn't cut it for me, and you're likely getting tired of it too.
+So I made
+Filatrack, everything I wanted and more.

+I also wanted to make Filatrack not limited to a 'free tier', and not have any higher paid tier in general.
+I have found many ways to host things with no cost to me.
+Shout out to Hack Club for running awesome programs to help with domain costs!

+The only way I possibly make money from this is from the community.
+This project accepts donations through GitHub sponsors or Buy me a Coffee.

+## Roadmap

+I've got some exciting things coming up that may take a while, including but not limited to:
+- Custom Attributes
+- Preset database for easy adding, including barcode scanning
+- Filament/storage sharing

 ## Bugs

 There definitely are bugs.
 Please report bugs in the issues on this repo instead of Discord.